 The [insert name of state exchange] website (at [insert website]) lets consumers look up whether their doctor is in the plan network.
 For plans with a provider network, the Summary of Benefits and Coverage (SBC) includes an online link to a list of network providers.
-Because plan networks may change regularly, consumers also should check with the doctor or dentist before they schedule an appointment to learn if the provider is still in the plan's network.
+Maintaining accurate health plan provider directories is required by federal law.
+Because plan networks may change regularly, provider directories may show outdated information temporarily while providers and insurance companies work to update and verify their information.
+Consumers should check with the doctor or dentist before they schedule an appointment to learn if the provider is still in the plan's network.